bdekoz/cartofreako/docs/converge-projection-cahill-keyes.md

 Stage 10
-Repeat the process of developing the generate files (geometry, graticules, earth), but for the other projections in cartofreako: authagraph, myriahedral, voroni.
+Repeat the process of developing the generate files (geometry, graticules, earth, ocean), but for the other projections in cartofreako: authagraph, myriahedral, voroni.
 Some of these projections have different aspect ratios, so use a frame size that where the biggest of frame (width, height) is 44 or as close as possible.

 make a new documentation file, docs/generation.md that goes through the generation files for the four projections.